-Bump Stocks Will Soon Be Illegal, But That's Not Slowing Sales
+Bump Stocks Will Soon Be Illegal, But That's Not Stopping Sales

 There's a countdown clock on the website for RW Arms, a Texas-based seller of firearms accessories.
-It tracks the days, hours, minutes and seconds until they're no longer permitted to sell bump stocks, devices that allow a semi-automatic rifles to fire almost as fast as illegal machine guns.
+It tracks the days, hours, minutes and seconds until they're no longer permitted to sell bump stocks, devices that allow semi-automatic rifles to fire almost as fast as illegal machine guns.

 Promotional emails from RW Arms also include the countdown clock, urging customers to "order now" to "enjoy this unique firing experience" while they can.

 Bump stocks are mostly a novelty, used by people who want to experience firing a gun at machine-gun speeds.
 But in 2017, a gunman used bump stocks to fire into a crowd in Las Vegas, killing 58 people and injuring hundreds.
-The incident caused the administration to reexamine the legality of the devices, and in December it announced.
+The incident caused the administration to reexamine the legality of the devices, and in December it announced the ban.

 RW Arms' sales pitch does not dwell on the fact that, by March 26, its customers will have to destroy or hand in any bump stocks they buy.
 In fact, no bump stocks will be "grandfathered in."
 The new federal rule reclassifies them all as "machine guns," no matter when they were purchased, and owning one will become a felony.